The mission statement of Kamakakūokalani is as follows:

 - Present, from Kanaka Maoli perspectives, the interplay of history, culture, politics, and the importance of interconnectedness of all knowledge, both contemporary and ancestral, in order that students will understand Kanaka Maoli experiences in the context of world indigenous peoples.

-- Mentor and support and provide an educational experience that will transform our students into becoming community leaders, teachers, scholars, and responsible citizens of the earth who will make positive contributions for our people, for our island homeland, and for the planet extending into the future.
+- Mentor and support and provide an educational experience that will transform our students into responsible community leaders, teachers, and scholars who will make positive contributions for our people, for our island homeland, and for the planet extending into the future.

 - Reawaken, recognize, and strengthen genealogical ties to Papahānaumoku, our earth mother, and Hawai‘i, as our ancestral homeland, in order that our students will understand Kanaka Maoli are a Lāhui and are fully aware of our unique connection through Hāloa across Nā Kai ‘Ewalu.